punkave/node-netpbm/README.md

 We love pull requests.
 But you gotta make sure the tests still pass. cd to the `tests` folder and run `node test.js`.
 If it blows up, your code isn't ready.

 ## Changelog

+1.1.0: `typeOut` option for times when you want to specify the output format explicitly without relying on a file extension in the output filename.
+Thanks to [calibr](https://github.com/calibr).

 1.0.2: Child process concurrency managed by [async.queue](https://github.com/caolan/async#queue).
 No change in documented behavior.